aelzenaar/ncea-notes/unibooks.md

    you should read it is because it is amazing.
 Hartshorne follows Euclid, putting him on a firm axiomatic foundation.
 The capstone of the book is a discussion of polyhedra.
 You should have a little algebra for the last stretch, but the rest should actually be accessible to a high-school student!
 (516 H33)
  * Martin Aigner, _Combinatorial Theory_; Jack Graver and Mark Watkins, _Combinatorics with emphasis on the theory of graphs_.
-These books are far too difficult for 326, but I found the more abstract perspectives in the first few chapter rather enlightning; Aigner, for example, develops the theory of counting entirely via counting bijections and surjections and so forth; and G&W develops graph theory in a much more abstract way first.
+These books are far too difficult for 326, but I found the more abstract perspectives in the first few chapters rather enlightening; Aigner, for example, develops the theory of counting entirely via counting bijections and surjections and so forth; and G&W develops graph theory in a much more abstract way first.
 (511.6 A28Y) and (511.6 G77)

 ### Analysis (332/333), Topology (353?, 750)